 Contract Procedure RulesBack to top

-Rochdale, Stockport and Trafford Councils have agreed a common set of Contract Procedure Rules, which are the rules by which the councils tender their contract opportunities.
-These rules form part of each council’s constitution and you can read them on the websites of Stockport Council, Trafford Council and Rochdale Council.
-Tameside Council will shortly be adopting these rules.
-In the meantime, Tameside's Contract Procedure Rules are available on its portal.
+The STAR Councils have agreed a common set of Contract Procedure Rules (CPRs), which are the rules by which the councils tender their contract opportunities.
+These rules form part of each council’s constitution and you can read them on the websites of Rochdale Council, Stockport Council, Tameside Council and Trafford Council (starting at page 104).

 Contracts FinderBack to top

 Contracts Finder has been set up by the UK Government to provide a free resource to suppliers who are seeking tender opportunities in the public sector.

 Each STAR Council publishes details of its contracts with suppliers.
 This information is made available as part of the Councils' requirements to comply with the Local Government Transparency Code.
 You can use the information that the Councils publish to understand whether they require the supplies and services that your company offers.
 Links to the STAR Councils' contracts registers are:

 To help you understand the information contained in these registers, we have created a guidance document that interprets each of the column headings in the contracts registers.

 The Crown Commercial Service is the UK Government’s Cabinet Office vehicle for delivering procurement policy, advice and commercial buying activities across central and local government.

 Federation of Small Businesses (Manchester & North Cheshire)Back to top

 The Federation of Small Businesses is the UK's largest campaigning pressure group promoting and protecting the interests of the self-employed and small business owners.